nolanlawson/KeepScore/README.md

 Add a translation
 -------------------

-KeepScore is currently localized into English, French, Japanese, Italian, and German.
+KeepScore is currently localized into English, French, Japanese, Hebrew, Italian, and German.
 For the benefit of board gamers around the world, though, I'm always happy to get new translations!